Ivanka Trump Can Be Called The C-Word, Jon Stewart Says

 In many ways, Jon Stewart appears to be right.
 While Ivanka Trump herself has never used expletives to describe people publicly, she has stood with Donald Trump on countless occasions even as her father has gone on to attack women by using words considered too crude or taboo in normative society.

-As the Inquisitr reported, Trump has a history of using the c-word to describe women, having used it mutiple times over the last three decades.
+As the Inquisitr reported, Trump has a history of using the c-word to describe women, having used it multiple times over the last three decades.